Ardeşen GSK

-Ardeşen GSK (Ardeşen Gençlik ve Spor Kulübü) is a women's handball club from Ardeşen in Rize Province playing in the Turkish Super League.
+Ardeşen GSK (Ardeşen Gençlik ve Spor Kulübü) is a women's handball club from Ardeşen in Rize Province, Turkey.
 Founded in 2008, the team play their home matches in the Ardeşen RTEÜ MYO Hall.
 Club chairman is Sultan Rauf Oğuz.
 The team is managed by Hikmet Vurgun.
 The team is nicknamed "Dişi Atmacalar" ("Female Hawks").

 Club colors and logo

 The club's colors are maroon and white.

 The logo of the club is composed of a maroon-colored circle with the club's title and foundation year on it in white, which frames a hawk head and the club's initials both resembling a powerful handball shoot.

 Competitions

 Domestic

 The team played in the Turkish Women's Handball League from 2008 until their promotion to the Turkish Women's Handball Super League in the 2012–13 season.
 In the 2013–14 season, they finished the league at third place.
 Ardeşen GSK ranked fourth in the 2014–15 league losing in the play-off to Kastamonu Bld.
 GSK.